intel/nauta/docs/installation-and-configuration/Configuration_Tasks_Variables/CTV.md

 ## Configuration Overview

 Nauta's configuration is specified by a _YAML Configuration file_.
-Nauta will look for this file at the location defined in the `ENV_CONFIG` environment variable (explained in [Installation Process](../Installation_Process/IP.md) as well as shown example configuration file is also shown below).
+Nauta looks for this file at the location defined in the `ENV_CONFIG` environment variable (explained in the [Installation Process](../Installation_Process/IP.md), and in the example configuration file shown in the example configuration file below).
 This configuration file specifies network proxies, DNS server locations, and other Nauta related parameters listed below.
 For Inventory file information, refer to [Inventory File Example](../Inventory_Tasks/IT.md) for more information.

 ### Parameter Color Indicators

-In the examples shown, Green indicates a parameter name, and Blue indicates an example parameter value.
+In the examples shown, _Green_ indicates a parameter name, and _Blue_ indicates an example parameter value.

 ### Configuration Variables Indicators